thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/QDlki0f.png)

-Check the list all the running services one more time.
+Check the list of running services one more time.

 ```shell
 brew services list